spring-guides/gs-consuming-rest/README.md

 $ gradle run
 ```

-This will cause the application to be compiled and then run the main method.
+This will compile the `main` method and then run it.

 Next Steps